18F/18f.gsa.gov/_posts/2021-01-11-building-distributed-teams.md

 Whatever video tool you choose, take advantage of all the features available to you to increase presence and make your remote meetings as inclusive as possible.

 ## Communicating

 Distributed teams thrive on communication.
-Frequent and open communication is the cornerstone of remote work, and for most teams a text chat tool is how that happens.
+Frequent and open communication is the cornerstone of remote work, and for most teams a messaging app is how that happens.
 It’s how your team will maintain connections with the work and with each other, and how they’ll resolve problems as they arise.

-18F uses text chat to group conversations according to team, topic, interest, and business function.
+18F uses a messaging app to group conversations according to team, topic, interest, and business function.
 This helps keep conversations focused and allows people to come and go from channels as needed to find information and participate in discussions.
 We also invite staff members from our partner agencies into project-specific channels where we collaborate in a centralized area so that information isn’t siloed or lost.

-By focusing conversation into these many channels in our text chat tool, we’re sharing a lot of knowledge that would be nearly impossible to access and search for in email.
-Chat brings us together in serious, professional, and personal ways that work well for our remote, distributed team.
+By focusing conversation into these many channels in the messaging app, we’re sharing a lot of knowledge that would be nearly impossible to access and search for in email.
+Chatting brings us together in serious, professional, and personal ways that work well for our remote, distributed team.

-Your text chat tool is also an excellent place to begin recreating the office watercooler – a place for the informal conversations that aren’t really work-related, but are crucial for establishing interpersonal relationships and trusting, high-functioning teams.
+The messaging app is also an excellent place to begin recreating the office watercooler – a place for the informal conversations that aren’t really work-related, but are crucial for establishing interpersonal relationships and trusting, high-functioning teams.

 ## Respecting time

 With team members distributed across time zones, we consciously try to find common times for remote co-working sessions which allow us to align and create more refined work.
 When scheduling meetings, be aware of time zones of everyone you’re inviting.
 Don’t ask your coworkers to come to meetings that are ridiculously early or late in their time zone.
 Encourage everyone to include some geographical information in their profiles, so everyone can take this into account.

 When we can’t resolve time zone issues and work directly together, we use asynchronous efforts to keep work moving.
 An example of this is when our colleagues on the East Coast are done for the day, our West Coast team members can work on items to have ready for review and further work when the East Coast-ers arrive the next morning.

 ## Being intently human